jarrettmeyer/jarrettmeyer.github.io/_posts/2016-02-25-down-with-the-bloody-repository.md

 ---
 layout: post
 title: "Down with the Bloody Repository!"
 date: 2016-02-25
+description:
+thumbnail: /assets/images/database.svg
 ---

 I am currently working on a 2-year old NodeJS project that, I kid you not, uses the repository pattern.
 Not only that, it uses it quite badly.
 While I agree with the concept that all of the business logic should be in the application core, this is not what is meant by that statement.